trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-telemetry-trak.md

 \x00\x00\x05\x00\x19\xf9a)7\xacI@\x02\xd4\xd4\xb2\xb5~\xf5\xbf33333\x03g@
 ```

-For reference, decoded this gives;
+For reference, decoded this reports a CAMM case 5 sample with the following values;

 ```json
 {"latitude": 51.3454334, "longitude": -1.343435, "altitude": 184.1}
 ```

-Which is a single point of CAMM telemetry (case 5), but that doesn't matter right now.

 What's important is that this chunk contains a single sample, as do all chunks with telemetry samples in this entry.
-The samples are also report the same type of data.
+The telemetry samples also all report the same type of data (CAMM case 5).

 So the sample to chunk table for my telemetry looks like this;